okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/oie-upgrade-plan-embedded-upgrades/main/index.md

 2. [Update the application settings](/docs/guides/implement-grant-type/interactioncode/main/#enable-the-interaction-code-grant-on-an-application) of your embedded authentication applications to include the Interaction Code grant type.

-   > **Note:** Performing steps one and two doesn’t change the way your authorization server or application behaves, but supports the new Identity Engine model.
-Turning the Interaction Code grant type on in your custom authorization server simply enables the server to accept a request of that type.
+   > **Note:** Performing these steps doesn’t change the way your authorization server or application behaves, but instead adds support for the new Identity Engine model.
+Enabling the Interaction Code grant type in your custom authorization server simply allows the server to accept a request of that type.
 The application behavior doesn’t change until you [enable the Interaction Code in the embedded Sign-In Widget](/docs/guides/oie-embedded-common-download-setup-app/java/main/#initialize-the-sign-in-widget) and move away from using Classic Engine authentication APIs to using the appropriate SDK.

    <!-- [move away from using Classic Authentication APIs to using the appropriate SDK](/docs/guides/). -->